uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 For security, Globus requires you to specifically allow files and folders on your PC to be shared or transferred.

-On Windows, to allow a folder contents to be transferred,  right click on the small <b>g</b> (the Globus icon) in your running task icons in the task bar.
+On Windows, to allow a folder's contents to be transferred,  right click on the small <b>g</b> (the Globus icon) in your running task icons in the task bar.

 Select the <b>Options...</b> menu item.